-In 2018, the U.S. Environmental Protection Agency announced its annual ENERGY STAR® awards for businesses and organizations that have made outstanding contributions to protecting the environment through superior energy efficiency achievements.
-AEP Ohio was recognized as ENERGY STAR Partner of the Year – Sustained Excellence winner.
-Southwestern Electric Power Company (SWEPCO) was recognized as an ENERGY STAR Partner of the Year for its program in Arkansas.
-Public Service Company of Oklahoma (PSO) received the ENERGY STAR Partner of the Year – Energy Efficiency Program Delivery award.
+The U.S. Environmental Protection Agency (EPA) announced its 2021 ENERGY STAR® awards for businesses and organizations that have made outstanding contributions to protecting the environment through superior energy efficiency achievements.
+AEP Texas, Appalachian Power and Southwestern Electric Power Company (SWEPCO – Arkansas) were named ENERGY STAR Partner of the Year – Sustained Excellence winners.
+SWEPCO (Louisiana and Texas) and Public Service Company of Oklahoma (PSO) were recognized for an ENERGY STAR Partner of the Year – Energy Efficiency Program Delivery award as well.

-AEP’s demand response programs support the power grid by helping to reduce load in periods of peak demand, such as during heat waves and cold spells.
-Some programs include special rate structures that encourage our customers to reduce their energy consumption during these peak demand periods.
-For some customers, we have contracts that allow us to “interrupt” their power consumption during peak times in exchange for reduced rates.
+AEP’s demand response programs lower costs, reduce emissions, and support the grid by reducing load in periods of peak demand, such as during extreme hot and cold weather.
+They often include incentive rates to encourage our customers to reduce their energy consumption during these peak demand periods.
+For some customers, contract terms allow us to “interrupt” their power consumption during peak times in exchange for reduced rates.

 Home Energy Management

 Customers want a more personalized energy experience, and we are delivering custom, high-tech solutions that empower them to make a difference.
 Through Home Energy Management (HEM) tools made available on our websites, we give customers greater control of their energy use and bills.

 HEM provides tools such as proactive alerts, and personalized energy efficiency tips and programs – improving the customer experience and increasing satisfaction.
 Our deployment of Advanced Metering Infrastructure (AMI), or smart meters, enhances HEM benefits by providing access to more data to facilitate high-impact, highly personalized solutions.